 What is an Emergency Fund?

 An emergency fund is simply funds set aside to pay for life’s minor emergencies.
-There is an old parable about keeping ⅓ of your assets invested in your business, ⅓ invested into your home and ⅓ in cash.
+There is an old parable about keeping ⅓ of your assets invested in your business, ⅓ invested into your home, and ⅓ in cash.
 This alludes to the concept of putting some of your money to work for your business.

 How Much Cash to Keep in Your Emergency Fund

 A general rule of thumb is to keep 6 months to 2 years of living expenses in cash.
-By cash I mean funds invested into your emergency fund.
+By cash, I mean funds invested into your emergency fund.
 The cash range is large to cover a variety of situations.
 If you are in a very stable employment situation, both spouses work and you have a regular salary, then maybe an amount closer to 6 months is appropriate.

 However, if you are a sole earner and work in a commission environment then maybe you should increase the emergency fund to closer to 2 years of cash.
 Most people are in the middle depending on your individual circumstances.
-Other considerations are a pending job change, addition to the family, starting a business or other cash draining possibilities.
+Other considerations are a pending job change, add to the family, starting a business or other cash draining possibilities.

 Where to Keep Your Emergency Fund

-You have many options to select from, however we should ensure a few factors are considered.
+You have many options to select from, however, we should ensure a few factors are considered.
 First, the funds should be readily accessible anytime, with no fee to transfer to your local bank account.
 Second, the funds should be FDIC insured.
 Third, the funds should be available within a one day ACH transfer both to and from your local bank.
 Fourth the funds should earn a competitive interest rate.

 There are many high-quality institutions that provide a competitive interest rate.
 You might want to avoid some of the smaller companies and stick with the larger providers for safety.
 My top two favorites are Marcus by Goldman Sachs and Ally.
 Another choice is American Express online savings.

 Hamilton Financial Services have used these companies for years and received good feedback both from clients as well as our personal satisfaction.
 The downside is they don’t offer local branches – no brick and mortar walk-in service.
 The offset is you will be compensated for this with a higher yield on your cash.
 These accounts are termed High Yield Savings – NOT CD’s.
-There are ZERO fees to open, close, transfer and no monthly fees or Minimum amount invested, and they are FDIC insured.
+There are ZERO fees to open, close, transfer, and no monthly fees or Minimum amount invested, and they are FDIC insured.

 When to Use and How to Replenish Your Emergency Fund

-Your emergency fund is intended to be used for unusual spending like auto repairs, roof, HVAC, medical or other similar expenses.
+Your emergency fund is intended to be used for unusual spending like auto repairs, roof, HVAC, medical, or other similar expenses.
 The theory is that if you manage and keep these funds separate from your investment portfolio you will be able to manage the unexpected expenses without having to alter your investment portfolio or monthly lifestyle plans.
 You should think of your investment funds as a long-term fund – not to manage short-term expenses.
 Then out of your normal cash flow, if still working, you should top off the emergency fund.
 However, if you are retired then you will need to divert a portion of your retirement income to replenish your emergency fund.

-Cash flow planning will include a well-managed emergency fund which provides an additional sense of security and reduces the temptation to dip into your long-term investment portfolio.
+Cash flow planning will include a well-managed emergency fund that provides an additional sense of security and reduces the temptation to dip into your long-term investment portfolio.
 If you are just beginning your investing journey the emergency fund should be your first step.
 If you are well past retirement and a master – you should still maintain your emergency fund for those emergency situations that tend to arise at the least appropriate time.

-If you would like any assistance with budgeting, cash flow planning or cash management please schedule us a quick call to discuss options or fill out the form below.
+If you would like any assistance with budgeting, cash flow planning, or cash management please schedule us a quick call to discuss options or fill out the form below.